trisulnsm/dinodoc/trisuldocs/docs/ag/webadmin/userresources.md

 This section describes how you can assign a resource group to a user.
 That restricts that users view to only items in that group.

-:::note navigation
+:::info navigation

-Login as admin and select *WebAdmin: Manage \> Users*
+:point_right: Login as admin and select WebAdmin: Manage &rarr; Users
 :::

-Then against the user select the *Options \> Assign Resources*
+Then against the user select the *Options &rarr; Assign Resources*

 ![](images/assignresources_userresource.png)